Before I became vegan I had no idea that you could make pancakes without eggs and milk!

 I eventually made some decent pancakes with white flour (check out my Vegan Banana Pancakes), but wanted to come up with a slightly healthier recipe so started experimenting with spelt flour.

-I know that no pancakes are good for you but as long as you aren’t eating them every day then these Banana and Walnut Pancakes aren’t going to do you too much damage and they do include good wholesome ingredients and no eggs or milk (well not dairy milk anyway)!
+I know that no pancakes are good for you but as long as you aren’t eating them every day then these Healthier Vegan Spelt Pancakes aren’t going to do you too much damage and they do include good wholesome ingredients and no eggs or cow’s milk.

-These banana and walnut pancakes are delicious and the nutty flavour of the flour pairs perfectly with the bananas, walnuts and maple syrup.
+These Vegan Spelt Pancakes are delicious and the nutty flavour of the flour pairs perfectly with the bananas, walnuts and maple syrup.